10 Ways to Enjoy a Summer Evening Last Updated 7/20

 Hooked on Evening Fishing

 Not that you can always believe a fisherman’s story, but many swear the fish bite harder and more frequently once the sun begins to go down.
-Whether you catch much or not, fishing from the shore is a wonderful way to enjoy summer’s long dusk hours.
+Whether you catch much or not, fishing from the shore is a wonderful way to enjoy summer’s long dusk hours while remaining socially distant.
 Check out a guide to some of Connecticut’s best spots on state-owned property along the shore, below.

-Float on Connecticut waters at twilight time, drink in hand, and life can seem but a dream.
-You can take in this summertime delight on the scenic Connecticut River, which takes on a special glow from aboard the riverboat Lady Katharine during their public cruises.
+Float on Connecticut waters at twilight time and allow yourself to unwind.
+You can take in this social distance-friendly summertime delight on the scenic Connecticut River, which takes on a special glow from aboard the riverboat Lady Katharine during their public cruises.

 The Sycamore Scene

-The Sycamore Drive-In in Bethel (est. 1948) was around long before the movie American Graffiti made drive-ins cool again, and its timeless charms are maybe best appreciated on a summer evening.
-Get there on one of their Summer Cruise Nights and grab a burger and a homemade root beer.
+Anothe great social distancing outing spot, The Sycamore Drive-In in Bethel (est. 1948) was around long before the movie American Graffiti made drive-ins cool again, and its timeless charms are maybe best appreciated on a summer evening.
+Get there on one of their Summer Cruise Nights and safely grab a burger and a homemade root beer to go.
 Prefer hot dogs?
 Go to Blackie’s in Cheshire (est. 1928) at dusk and feel the years peel back.